 Coarsely chop cauliflower florets.

-Pat pork chops dry, and season both sides with a pinch of salt and pepper.
+Pat pork chops dry, and season both sides with a pinch of pepper.

 Make the Cauliflower Grits